emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 [partition](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/classes/vector.html#partition)
 is a pretty traditional FP function.
-It allows you to split a collection in two collections, depending whether or not a condition is met.
+It allows you to split a collection in two collections, depending on whether or not a condition is met.
 For instance:

 ```java
 Vector.of(1,2,3,4).partition(x => x%2===0)
 => [Vector.of(2,4),Vector.of(1,3)]
 ```

+So it returns a pair of collections.
 This can be very handy for instance when you have a list of computations which may or may not have succeeded, and you would like to split that list in two lists, one for all the successes, and one for all the failures.
 But there are plenty of